zhihou7/HOI-CL/GETTING_STARTED_ATL.md

 ### Affordance Transfer Learning for Human-Object Interaction Detection

 Thanks for all reviewer's comments.
 That's very valuable for our next work.
+ATL gives a new insight to HOI understanding and in fact inspires a lot to our next work

+Here ([HOI-CL-OneStage](https://github.com/zhihou7/HOI-CL-OneStage)) is the Code of VCL and FCL based on One-Stage method.

 ### 1. Train ATL on HICO-DET